Pippa Gillingham

 • Palaeoecological evidence to inform identification of potential climate change refugia and areas for ecological restoration (Natural England, 04 Feb 2013).
 Awarded

 • Terrestrial biodiversity Climate change impacts report card technical paper 4.
-Implications of Climate Change for SSSIs and other Protected Areas (Natural England, 01 Jul 2012).
+Implications of Climate Change for SSSIs and other Protected Areas (Natural England).
 Awarded

 Public Engagement & Outreach Activities